ddobric/neocortexapi/source/NeoCortexUtils/docs/SDR-to-Bitmap.md

 <img src="https://user-images.githubusercontent.com/74201238/114312899-a2441280-9af4-11eb-8a29-c3379d280fe0.png" width="450"><br />

-The bitmap generated for the same values 48, 49 and 50 when W and N is changed W=103  - 21
+The bitmaps are generated for the same values 48, 49 and 50 when W and N are changed from 103 to 21 and 238 to 41 respectively.
-N=238  - 41

 ## Bitmap representation of Image using Spatial Pooler